-- 4.15.
+- set some time ago and could be expanded further around the transport links or changed (such as Local to Town Centre), to account for potential higher demand, particularly around key transport nodes such as Kingsland, Grafton, Morningside, Mt Albert, Remuera, Ellerslie and others that have strong development potential.
+A mixture of increased business zoning and THAB will provide for better urban form. - 4.15.
 Council has limited the potential of some centres because of their size even though they have excellent accessibility.
 Limiting potential because of its a centre's existing size is counter intuitive.
 We recommend this is reviewed and accessibility is considered a greater indicator.
 While Government removed the requirements to assess demand, Council should still consider this in the assessment as part of creating the potential for intensification where people want to live and work. - 4.16.
 More permissive zoning rules in Auckland's Metropolitan, Town and Local Centres would enable greater housing closer to where Aucklander's want to live, work and play.
 More development within Metropolitan, Town and Local Centres also reduces pressure for housing in other parts of the city and has positive environmental outcomes.
 Denser development patterns place less demand on transport services and lessen demand for investment in core infrastructure. - 4.17.
 An additional benefit of permissive zoning rules in Auckland's Metropolitan, Town and Local Centres would the positive impact of higher limits on the building hierarchy in Auckland.
 Property Council is of the view that healthy cities should have a varied skyline, where the greatest density can be found closest to the various centres across the city.
-Under current proposals by Auckland Council, there is the risk that Auckland develops a uniform built environment without the variation in height found in a healthy skyline. - 4.18.
+Under current proposals by Auckland Council, there is the risk that Auckland develops a uniform built environment (of exactly six storeys) without the variation in height found in a healthy skyline. - 4.18.
 We therefore recommend that Auckland Council reconsider its approach to zoning in Metropolitan, Town and Local Centres, with a view to enabling greater height and density within these areas. - Housing Intensification in Mixed-Use Areas - 4.19.
-In the draft proposal, Auckland Council has not proposed any changes to the zoning rules in mixed-use and business areas.
 We believe that the importance of mixed-use and business areas as a source of land for higher density housing, will continue to grow overtime.
 For example, areas such as the mixed-use precinct bordering Ellerslie and Greenlane are expected to see future growth in residential development.
-As such, it is important that Auckland Council carefully consider the regulatory alignment of residential and mixed-use zones. - 4.20.
-Mixed-Use Zoning holds the potential for residential developments of eight to ten storeys.
+As such, we support Auckland Council's regulatory alignment of residential and mixed-use zones. - 4.20.
+It is important to remember that the NPS-UD proposes six storey's as a minimum requirement.
+We believe Mixed-Use Zoning holds the potential for residential developments of eight to ten storeys.
 The ways in which these areas relate to each other, as well as to residential zones will be of great significance.
 There is a need to ensure alignment between residential zones and mixed-use zones, to prevent unintended design consequences and to ensure that arbitrary boundaries do not unduly restrict otherwise viable developments in suitable precincts. - 4.21.
-We would also recommend to Auckland Council the importance of ensuring that simple, common sense interventions such as the construction of walkways or cycle lanes are undertaken where appropriate to ensure development alignment between residential zones and mixed-use zones.
+We also recommend the importance of ensuring that simple, common-sense interventions such as the construction of walkways or cycle lanes are undertaken where appropriate to ensure development alignment between residential zones and mixed-use zones.